MatteoPierattini/CO2-Tracker/README.md

 ### 2. Set Up a Virtual Environment

-It's a good practice to use a virtual environment for your Python projects.
 Set one up using the following commands:

 ```bash
 python3 -m venv venv